hse-project/rfcs/rfcs/hse/0003-wal-design.md

 ### WAL Logging Path

-With kv-mutations spread across multiple WAL files, the WAL component needs an monotonically increasing record ID (rid) to order kv-mutations.
+With kv-mutations spread across multiple WAL files (WAL files with different dgens for tx-mutations), the WAL component needs an monotonically increasing record ID (rid) to order kv-mutations.

 The rid must be unique across multiple WAL buffers and across KVSes in a KVDB.
 The rid captures the arrival order of kv-mutations.

+Values are written into WAL post c0 compression.
+The value length in c0 encodes both the compressed and uncompressed value lengths, so WAL doesn't need any additional metadata to track compressed values.

 ```
 Tclient: wal_op()/wal_txn_op()